-The chairman of PBD, Winson Chow, is an Executive Director and the Chief Operating Officer of Mulpha, a subsidiary of MIB, which is a 19.9% shareholder of PBD.
+The chairman, Winson Chow, is an Executive Director and the Chief Operating Officer of Mulpha, a subsidiary of MIB, which was a 19.9% shareholder of the Company.
+Winson Chow is also a Director of Caldisc Pty Limited and Mulpha Transport House Pty Limited.